Skip to content

 Before you begin implementation, ensure you have these items in place:

-• Content audit workshop scheduled with department leads
+• Discovery session scheduled with department leads

 Step-by-Step Guide